 10.0 score

-KILMAT 80 mil 36 sqft Car Sound Deadening Mat, Butyl Automotive Sound Deadener, Audio Noise Insulation and dampening
+KILMAT 80 Mil (2 mm) 36 Sqft (3.4 Sqm) Car Sound Deadening Mat, Alubutyl Automotive Sound Deadener, Audio Noise Insulation and Dampening

 The KILMAT 80 mil 36 sqft Car Sound Deadening Mat is a highly efficient product for those seeking to reduce noise and improve insulation in their vehicles.
 With an 80 mil thickness, it promises to deliver enhanced sound insulation, as thicker materials generally offer better performance.
 The product is made of butyl and aluminum, ensuring durability and effective soundproofing.
 One of the key strengths is its self-adhesive nature, making it user-friendly and suitable for DIY installations.
 The special embossing on the foil helps users ensure proper installation, which is a thoughtful feature for non-professionals.